 Articles 784 and 785 of the Code of Civil Procedure lay down the following rules:

 The general time limit for challenging seizure is ten days from the maintenance debtor being notified of the seizure.
-The general time limit for challenging enforcement is twenty days from the maintenance debtor being summoned.
+The general time limit for challenging enforcement is 20 days from the maintenance debtor being summoned.

 In the case of special maintenance enforcement, the maintenance debtor is summoned in respect of the enforcement action only after the seizure, award or assignment of income has taken place.
 Along with the summons, they are notified of the seizure that has already taken place.